-Hollywood is stealing Vincent Chase's career: An EW investigation
+Hollywood is still stealing Vincent Chase's career: An EW investigation

-It’s been six years since Entourage signed off after eight seasons, countless cameos, hundreds of Jeremy Piven one-liners, and losing half of Turtle (Jerry Ferrara) — yet the show has never resonated more than now as Hollywood has decided to steal Vincent Chase’s (Adrian Grenier) career.
+It’s been almost 10 years since Entourage signed off after eight seasons, countless cameos, hundreds of Jeremy Piven one-liners, and losing half of Turtle (Jerry Ferrara) — yet the show has never resonated more than now as Hollywood has decided to keep stealing Vincent Chase’s (Adrian Grenier) career.

-The film and TV industry has more than proven its fondness for recycling existing IP (a Flatliners reboot, really?).
-But they’ve taken it to another level with their recent step-by-step plan to bring to life the fictional projects of the biggest fictional movie star (I’ve long been onto this conspiracy).
+The film and TV industry has more than proven its fondness for recycling existing IP (a gender-flipped She's All That remake with a Tik-Tok "star," really?).
+But they’ve taken it to another level with their step-by-step plan to bring to life the fictional projects of the biggest fictional movie star.
+I’ve long been onto this conspiracy, and while this crucial EW investigation was first conducted in 2017, this thievery needed to be readdressed after the internet-baiting news of Pete Davidson being cast as punk rock icon Joey Ramone, a role that once earmarked for Chase, who, like Ramone, was born in Queens.

 From the moment we met Chase on the HBO comedy’s 2004 series premiere, it was clear that he was on the path to superstardom.
 Why?
 Because everyone, especially Ari Gold (Piven), told us so.
 Film legends, up-and-coming indie directors, and fellow A-listers all wanted a piece of Chase, who in a span of four years starred in the highest-grossing film of all time, an epic Cannes disaster, a Martin Scorsese adaptation, and an Enzo Ferrari biopic.
 Forget the McConaissance; this was the Chasevolution.